-1. The PIN client sends the PIN discovery request to via PEGC PIN server.
-The PEGC can route the request to PIN server.
-The PIN discovery request includes the security credentials of the UE or PIN client and may include the UE identifier such as GPSI, PIN client ID, UE location, Security credentials, the service that PINE wants to consume and PIN client profile(s) information.
+1. The PIN client sends the PIN discovery request to PIN server via PEGC.
+The PEGC routes the PIN discovery request to PIN server.
+The PIN discovery request includes the security credentials of the UE or PIN client and may include the UE identifier such as GPSI, PIN client ID, UE location, Security credentials, the service that PINE wants to consume.

 The PIN client can have the filter information in the PIN discovery request for example, the interesting area, the interesting type of PIN and etc.